 A Sub-Trope of The War on Terror.
 See Western Terrorists.

-The first Transformers movie averted all mention of the war on terror, even the army base in Qatar attacked in the beginning, though in the Middle East, has been there for decades.
+The first film averted all mention of the war on terror, even the army base in Qatar attacked in the beginning, though in the Middle East, has been there for decades.
 Notably, the US military is capable of helping the Autobots on occasion, and even fighting off Scorponok.
 However, no one ever mentions the possibility of a terrorist attack, even with the hacking attacks it's assumed to be the work of Iran, North Korea, or China.

 In the second film they portrayed American-led special forces hunting Decepticons around the world with carte blanch international support.